dvora-chatroom/chat-room/README.md

 ## License

-This project is licensed under the MIT License.
+MIT License - feel free to use this project for your own applications!

 ## Support

-For questions or issues, please open an issue on GitHub.
+If you encounter any issues or have questions, please open an issue on GitHub.